microsoft/WhatTheHack/012-InfraAsCode-Terraform/Student/Challenge-07.md

 - A *Container Apps Environment*, which is the "plan" or "hosting" component of the service
 - An *Azure Container App*, which is the application itself

-It is recommended that you start fresh for this challenge and use a new set of Terraform resources (eg, new folder) & also use a new Terraform state file (eg, new key)
+It is recommended that you start fresh for this challenge and use a new set of Terraform resources (i.e., new folder) and also use a new Terraform state file (i.e., a new key)

 ## Description